-Seoul is divided along the Hangang River, which splits the city into two halves, with Gangbuk in the north and Gangnam in the south of the river.
+Seoul is divided along the Han River (Hangang), which splits the city into two halves, with Gangbuk in the north and Gangnam in the south of the river.

-While Gangbuk is more of an old city including the center of Seoul.
-Gangnam is home to the city’s modern attractions such as Lotte Tower, COEX, and skyscrapers in Gangnam area.
+While Gangbuk is more of an old city including the center of Seoul, Gangnam is home to the city’s modern attractions such as Lotte World Tower, COEX, and skyscrapers in the Gangnam area.

 In this post, we will take you through the best things to do while in Gangnam.
 If you want to make the most of your time in Gangnam, be sure to read on!

 Take Subway Line 2 to Jamsil Station (download Kakao Metro for the best and simplest directions).

 You can visit Lotte World Theme Park directly attached to Jamsil Station.
 I would recommend you visit here early in the morning right when they open or after 4pm.
 Be warned that weekends are busy and you might have to wait more than 1 hour for the popular rides.
 However, if you get Magic Pass Premium (express pass) at Trazy, you can skip the long lines at the popular attractions.
 You can use the pass for 3/5 number of different rides.
 If you go to Lotte World on weekdays, it’s quieter, but there can be some school trips on random days.